Rapid Plug-in Defenders: Pre-trained Transformers as Defenders

-If $\mathbf{M}$ works correctly, $y_c=y^{\ast}$.
-Based on the leaked information of $\mathbf{M}$, the attacker edits the original image $x_c$ to an adversarial image $x_a$ by adding noises. $x_a$ belongs to the adversarial set $X_a$.
-The prediction for $x_a$ is
+If the model $\mathbf{M}$ works correctly, $y_c=y^{\ast}$.
+Utilizing leaked information about $\mathbf{M}$, the attacker edits the original image $x_c$ to an adversarial image $x_a$ by introducing noises, resulting in an adversarial image $x_a$ within the adversarial set $\mathbf{X_a}$.
+The prediction for $x_a$ is then determined as